elesto-dao/elesto/docs/Explanation/ADR/adr-008-inflation.md

 | 9          | 0.0200           | **19,236,985**,839,844    | **981,086,277**,832,031         | **3**,050,004       | **981,086,277**,220,988       |
 | 10         | 0.019278348      | **18,913,722**,682,071    | **1,000,000,000**,514,100       | **2**,998,751       | **1,000,000,000**,139,230     |

-Where the columns are:
+where the columns are:

-#### 1. Year n.
+#### 1. Epoch n.

-The year from the chain starts, 1 is during the first year, 2 the second year, and so on.
+The epoch from the chain starts, 1 is during the first epoch, 2 the second epoch, and so on.

-#### 2. Year inflation %
+#### 2. Current epoch inflation %

-The year inflation is a percentage over the current supply that should be minted for the next year.
+The current epoch inflation is a percentage over the current supply that should be minted for the next epoch.
 The percentage is between 0-1.
-The last year percentage (0.019278348) is an adjustment over 0.2 to reach the desired value of 1 billion.
+The last epoch percentage (0.019278348) is an adjustment over 0.2 to reach the desired value of 1 billion.

-#### 3. Year inflation supply amount
+#### 3. Epoch inflation supply amount

-The year supply inflatio is the teorethical amount that will be minted by the end of the current year.
+The epoch supply inflation is the theoretical amount that will be minted by the end of the current epoch.
 It is calculated with the formula:

 ```
-Year supply inflation amount = FLOOR(Current year inflation[2] * total supply at beginning of the year)
+Epoch supply inflation amount = FLOOR(Current epoch inflation [2] * Total supply at beginning of the epoch)
 ```

-For the first year the total supply at beginning of the year is the initial supply of two hundred millions.
+For the first epoch, the total supply at beginning of the epoch is the initial supply of two hundred million (200,000,000).

 #### 4. Total supply estimate (EOY)

-The total supply estimate is the total supply at the end of the current year, it is cumulated sum of each year supply.
+The total supply estimate is the total supply at the end of the current epoch.
+It is the cumulated sum of each epoch supply.

 #### 5. Block inflation amount

-The block inflation is the amount to be minted on each block to reach the expected **Year inflation supply**.
+The block inflation is the amount to be minted on each block to reach the expected **Epoch inflation supply**.
 It is calcualted with the formula:

 ```
-Bblock inflation amount = ROUND(Year supply inflation amount [3] / Blocks per year)
+Block inflation amount = ROUND(Epoch inflation supply amount [3] / Blocks per epoch)
 ```

 #### 6. Total supply actual amount (EOY)

-Due to roundin errors the Total supply estimate [4] it is slightly different from the actual supply, this column is the actual supply that will be obeserved on chain and is calcualted using the formula:
+Due to rounding errors, the "Total supply estimate (EOY) [4]" is slightly different from the "Total supply actual amount (EOY) [6]."
+This column is the actual supply that will be obeserved on chain and is calcualted using the formula:

 ```
-Total supply actual = Blocks inflation amount * Blocks per year
+Total supply actual amount = Block inflation amount [5] * Blocks per epoch
 ```

-The value for block inflation per year is hard coded in the node code in the mint module [ABCI](../../x/mint/abci.go#L21).
+The value for block inflation per epoch is hard coded in the node code in the mint module [ABCI](../../x/mint/abci.go#L21).